 Born in 1983, Rasmussen is originally from the Southern California coast.
-Since completing a BFA in Studio Art from New York University in 2006, she has worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for retail environments, collaborated on diverse design projects and co-founded the furniture and art collaborative Killscrow.
+Since completing a BFA in Studio Art from New York University in 2006, she has worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for retail environments and co-founded the furniture and art collaborative Killscrow.
 Currently Rasmussen lives and works in Ojai, California.

 2013- Matsumoto City Museum of Art, Matsumoto, Nagano, Japan.